-What Happens When You Are Working and Are Involved in a Car Accident
+What Happens if You Are Involved in a Car Accident While Working?

-What happens when you are working (or completing a work-related task) and are involved in a car accident?
-Car crashes are often complicated; work-related car crashes can be even trickier to navigate.
+What happens when you are involved in a car accident while working?
+Car crashes are often complicated.
+Work-related car crashes can be even trickier to navigate.
 What happens after the accident will ultimately depend on several different factors.
-Laws related to car accidents can also vary by state, so make sure to check with your local and state authorities first – and always consult with a car accident attorney when it comes to assessing your personal situation.
+Laws related to car accidents can also vary by state, so make sure to check with your local and state authorities first.
+Additinally always consult with a car accident attorney when it comes to assessing your personal situation.

 Employee v.
 Independent Contractor